-Three things and only three things happen to sound energy.
+Three things, and only three things, happen to sound energy.
 Sound energy is absorbed, reflected, or diffused.
 Absorption converts sound energy to heat and then sound energy is lost forever.
 We have to be careful losing energy in order to manage it in our small room acoustic situations.
 Reflections are always with us from our room boundary surfaces.
-Diffused sound takes a conscious design goal to achieve proper results.
+Diffused sound, using quadratic diffusion, takes a conscious design goal to achieve proper results.

 More Than One Needed